Nannies do so much more than just watch kids - they shape young lives, keep everyone safe, and offer a steady hand when families need it most.

 The most commonly preferred sitter profile matches the following: CPR and first aid certified, non-smokers, between the ages of 20-25.

-To further improve your nanny resume, consider these dos and don'ts:
+Consider these dos and don'ts:

 Dos: